Banks hammer out Sharp refinancing before Hon Hai deal: sources

 "Terry Gou's strategy is to ally with Japanese companies against Korean ones.
 It needs Sharp to achieve that goal," said Alex Hu, the head of propriety trading of Mega Securities Co Ltd, which owns Hon Hai shares.

-Failure of the deal could affect Hon Hai's ability to get any possible orders for Apple's much rumored iTV next year, Hu said.
+Failure of the deal could affect Hon Hai's ability to get any possible orders for Apple's much rumoured iTV next year, Hu said.

 Sharp's president Takashi Okuda and Gou have yet to fix their next meeting, Onishi told reporters on Friday.